-- Severe cytokine release syndrome (CRS) and other severe and life-threatening problems which can cause inflammation (swelling) in any of your organs and can change how they work. - Severe changes in your central nervous system, which can be life-threatening. - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
-Signs of allergic reaction may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
-If this happens, you should get urgent medical treatment. - Risk of severe and life-threatening infections - Reactivation of the hepatitis B virus if you have ever been exposed to the virus.
-This can affect your liver function and cause liver failure and be life-threatening. - Severe bone marrow suppression - This treatment may raise your risk of getting a second cancer.
+- Severe cytokine release syndrome (CRS) and other severe and life-threatening problems which can cause inflammation (swelling) in any of your organs and can change how they work. - Severe changes in your central nervous system which can be life-threatening. - Allergic reactions, including anaphylaxis, are rare but may happen in some patients.
+Signs of allergic reaction to this treatment may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
+If this happens, you should get urgent medical treatment. - Bone marrow suppression which could last for a long time.
+This is a decrease in the number of white blood cells, red blood cells, and platelets.
+This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding. - Risk of severe and life-threatening infections - Reactivation of the hepatitis B virus if you have ever been exposed to the virus.
+This can affect your liver function and cause liver failure and be life-threatening. - This treatment may raise your risk of getting a second cancer.